 My translation of Your Little Matter by Maria Grazia Calandrone was awarded the 2024 PEN/Heim Grant for the English Translation of Italian Literature.
 An excerpt from the judges’ citation reads: “[Your Little Matter] is a haunting, visceral examination of the failures of Italian society toward young mothers, young families, welfare, and mental health, one which Antonella Lettieri brings into English with the same depths of understanding and compassion that the author shows to her own mother; a translation which is precise, careful, and steeped in the warmth of empathy.”

-2023 - First prize in the 2023 John Dryden Translation Competition
+2023 - Winner of the 2023 John Dryden Translation Competition

 My translation of an excerpt from the short story The War of the Murazzi by Enrico Remmert was awarded first prize in the 2023 John Dryden Translation Competition, sponsored by the British Comparative Literature Association and the British Centre for Literary Translation.